 In “The Politics of Children’s Literature: What’s Wrong with the Rosa Parks Myth” from Rethinking Schools, Herbert Kohl deconstructs the myth of a meek and tired Rosa Parks and a spontaneous boycott.

-Below are resources to learn more about the long activist history of Rosa Parks and the Montgomery Bus Boycott.
+Below are resources, including an interactive lesson and young adult books, to learn more about the long activist history of Rosa Parks and the Montgomery Bus Boycott.